 1) There are t

-2) There are the bulkier, heavier drives that tend to be a couple inches thick, and require you to plug them into a wall outlet in addition to connecting them to your computer via USB/Firewire.
+he tiny portable ones, that fit in your pocket or almost into the palm of your hand, and only require a USB or Firewire cable to connect them to your computer.
+These tend to be in the 100GB-200GB range for $75-$150 depending on what brand you get and where you buy it.
+They're extremely convenient, and if you don't mind paying a premium for their extra portability, they're probably the best option.2) There are the bulkier, heavier drives that tend to be a couple inches thick, and require you to plug them into a wall outlet in addition to connecting them to your computer via USB/Firewire.
 They tend to range 300GB-750GB for $100-$200, so you get a lot more bang for your buck, but you can't just throw them in your pocket, and you need an electrical outlet to use them.

 You can find refurbished hard drives a little cheaper, but in my opinion, it's not worth risking your data just to save a few bucks.